FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

 Structural patch
 ~~~~~~~~~~~~~~~~~

 The structural patches are registered in the ``::fwAtomsPatch::StructuralPatchDB`` singleton.
-The structural patch provides a method ``apply`` that perfoms the structure conversion.
+A structural patch provides a method ``apply`` that performs the structure conversion.
 The constructor defines the classname and versions of the origin and target objects as described in the ``.graphlink`` links section.

 Example of structural patch to convert the ``fwData::Image`` from version 1 to 2.
-It adds three attributes.
+We add three attributes related to medical imaging: the number of components ``nb_components``, the window center ``window_center`` and the windows width ``window_width``.

 .. code-block:: cpp